keesma/Intergas-Central-Heating-Monitor-Homie/README.md

 * Connect esp8266 to Intergas

-  One of the files is a picture how to connect the optocouplers (and a picture of the prototype).
+  I have included a diagram how to connect the optocouplers (and a picture of the prototype).

   To connect the central heating to the esp8266.
   It is best to use an optocoupler to connect the esp8266 to the Intergas.